isomerpages/moe-rulangpri/_general-information/For Parents/Road Safety.md

 As the safety of our children is of utmost importance, your kind understanding and support towards our safety measures put in place would be greatly appreciated.
 Thank you.

-**Group Personal Accident (GPA) Insurance**

-All MOE-Registered students in Rulang Primary School are covered by NTUC INCOME under the Group Personal Accident (GPA) Insurance for students.

-If you want more information on the **Product Fact Sheet** that explains the benefit/sum, please click [HERE](/files/GPA%20Product%20Fact%20Sheet%202022.pdf).

-If you are a Parent/Guardian wanting to **submit a claim for your child**, please click here for [ONLINE SUBMISSION](https://studentgpa.incomegroupins.com.sg/#/)